 Passive transport is a movement of biochemicals and other or molecular substances across cell membranes without need of cellular energy.
-The rate of passive transport depends on the permeability of the cell membrane, which, in turn, depends on the organization and characteristics of the membrane lipids and proteins.
+The rate of passive transport depends on the permeability of the cell membrane, which, in turn, depends on the organization Functions of cytoplasmic membrane and characteristics of the membrane lipids and proteins.
 Furthermore, passive transport has neither selectivity nor speed.
 The 4 main kinds of passive transport are diffusion, facilitated diffusion, filtration and osmosis.